Dr Matthew Craven

 - Lecturer in Applied Mathematics in SoCEM.

-- Lead of the Plymouth NVIDIA GPU Research Center.
+- Lead of the Plymouth GPU Research Center.

 - Research interests in many aspects of Mathematics (see 'Research' section for details).